 The word “gospel” means “good news” and the opening words of Mark’s Gospel proclaim that the story that it tells is only “the beginning of the good news of Jesus Christ, the Son of God.”
 The good news of Jesus Christ continues beyond the words printed in the Gospel.
 The good news of Jesus Christ continues right through to today and beyond.

 I’m going to spend some time in the Advent wilderness in the next couple of weeks, sitting in this tension of the “now” and the “not yet.”
 Won’t you join me there?
 We lit the candle of peace this morning, and my prayer is that as we sit in this tension, we all might be filled with the peace of God which surpasses all understanding.

 Let us pray:

-We pray this in the name of Jesus Christ,
+We pray this by the power of the Holy Spirit,

 ("My" Wilderness - a portage beside the Bloodvein River, Atikaki Provincial Park, MB)